SYZYGY-DEV333/LispLisp/README.md

 under my preferred Apache license.
 Until then, however, note that the lazyk.hs and lazyk.c files are GPL version 2, and the rest of the stuff is Apache.

+In the Bash file, entitled "lisplisp" here, you can change the default Scheme interpreter.
+I have tested both Guile and Racket, and they work fine.
+However, any other proper Scheme should work too.
+The only one of these programs that can only be run on Guile is the one with the .guile suffix, obviously.

 Have fun.